saswatijena/aws-dva-c02-notes/serverless-computing.md

  - Serverless apps are event driven and you are only charged when you code is executed [Low Cost]
  - AWS handles all the heavy lifting, you can focus on writing code instead of configuring servers

-## Characteristics of serverless architechture
+## Characteristics of serverless architecture
- - Event Driven and Ashynchronous
+ - Event Driven and Asynchronous
- - Building blocks - Think of aws services as builing blocks that can be integrated together to create and applications
+ - Building blocks - Think of aws services as buildawsing blocks that can be integrated together to create and applications
  - Loosely coupled
  - Flexibility and Scalability - Services and components operate and scale independently of each other